foundation/proton/README.md

 * Layout Rules (config to set default layout for a folder)
 * Helpers folder for custom Twig macros?
 * Option to print out data
+* init option to create folders and config file

 ### Ideas